toknowjoyman/ruta-pan-merica/README.md

 ![Find](mmm.png)

-**Action**: Leela opens the application on her laptop computer and is presented with a map centered on her location and textbox to enter a destination.
+**Use Case**: Leela opens the application on her laptop computer and is presented with a map centered on her location and textbox to enter a destination.
 She is then presented with the quickest route to her destination, and the scenic routes in her view are highlighted.
 She can click a scenic route to get more information– streetviews, notes, times and distances.
 She likes what she sees and adds the route to her trip.
 The application then includes the scenic route in the path displayed.
 She is able to add another destination and repeat the process.
 She can name and save the trip, or close the application and come back to the working copy. ~~She can then export a copy of the trip to open on her Navigation app while driving, and keep a print out of it in the mapbox.~~

 ![Add](scenic.png)